solislemuslab/dna-nn/notebook.md

 All details of the preliminary work are in the `nn-methods/full-notebook.md` file, but we summarize below only the section corresponding to Pseudomonas and sequences.
 Data in folder: `data/data2`.

+Because we copied the following commands from the original `full-notebook.md`, paths might not work.

 ## Data

 From [Dropbox folder](https://www.dropbox.com/sh/0clxfxxyaf8k6ds/AAArGoD46V5noKoD3piJQa20a?dl=0), we have the subfolder `CDS-OGs`, which we copy here.